EXPLORE

 David P. Warren is the author of 11 books, including Living, Loving, Laughing, and Occasional Murder: Eleven Short Stories and a Little Inspiration (stories of intrigue in the face of peril, conduct, misconduct, attempts at survival, and the human condition) and The Whistleblower Onslaught, Personal Violation, A Secret to Die For, and Strangers in Crime (the Scott Winslow Legal Mysteries series, with tenacious attorney Scott Winslow and undaunted investigator Lee Henry).
-He creates realistic characters that get drawn into danger, temptation, and ethical and moral quagmires.
+He creates realistic characters who get drawn into danger, temptation, and ethical and moral quagmires.
 He is an attorney who represented clients in employment cases for many years and most recently served as a mediator, arbitrator, and workplace investigator.
-You can sign up to get updates about his writing here.
+You can sign up to get updates about his writing here

-David P. Warren is the author of 11 books, including Living, Loving, Laughing, and Occasional Murder: Eleven Short Stories and a Little Inspiration (stories of intrigue in the face of peril, conduct, misconduct, attempts at survival, and the human...
+Living, Loving, Laughing, and Occasional Murder: Eleven Short Stories and a Little Inspiration

 Eleven short stories focused on regular people in serious trouble, to keep you waiting for resolutions, or to make you smile, laugh, and touch your heart.